Thread Pinning¶

 process.

-To specify the pinning policy, we defined a syntax to express hwloc
+To specify the pinning policy, we defined a syntax to express hwloc objects

 with three different separators: